 in the large ensembles, including Marching Band (fall term only), Wind Ensemble (spring term

-only), College-Community Orchestra, Choir, and Women's Chorus.
+only), College-Community Orchestra, and Choir.
 Four terms of participation

 will give you .50 units toward graduation.
 Six terms of a large ensemble results in one